NotAShelf/ssa/README.md

 - `--debug` ->enable debug mode to print the raw JSON output
 - `--json` ->output results in JSON format

-In addition, you will be shown the average exposure (out of 10, 10 being worst) and the average happiness (out of 5, 5 being best).
-In addition to displaying the top N services for a given predicate, SSA will color the exposure level output based on how exposed it is.
-Because here do things the ✨ pretty ✨ way.

 ### Example 1: